 From Manila, we had to go first to Abra which is a 9-hour-drive away.
 We left Manila on Saturday night, slept all the night inside a van to Ilocos Sur, and spent breakfast to lunch in Vigan.
 We traveled to Abra in the afternoon, passing by some famous stops and slept in an inn a few kilometers from the jump-off point.
 Day 2 was solely for Kaparkan Falls.

 From the jump-off point which was actually a Farinas Empanada branch where tourism briefing was conducted and where we loaded the military trucks, we traveled 45kms more to Kaparkan Falls, 35kms of which was concrete road while the rest of the distance was

 hell unpaved road.

 The 6×6 military trucks bear the tag “#Abramazing” on their fronts.
 I think the trucks and the drivers were amazing!
-They were able to transport us to safety on trails with mud as deep as 3 feet and climb on trails as steep as 75 degrees along mountains’ ridges.
+They were able to safely transport us on trails with mud as deep as 3 feet, and climb on trails as steep as 75 degrees along mountains’ ridges.
 To ease your anxiety on the 8 hours round trip trail, one advice I’d like to give is: trust the trucks and the drivers.